MasterPackager/Windows-Application-Package-Manifest/README.md

 ### Configuration
  - Make it possible to configure your applications via the command line during installation.
-     - That is needed so that enterprises do need to repackage the application
+     - That is needed so that enterprises do need to repackage the application.
      - Enterprises need a way to preconfigure the application during installation so that end-users do not need to know how to do it themselves.

 ### Installation wizard
  - Do not build one.
 Have a simple as possible way to install and uninstall the app.
  - Do not allow users to change application settings during the installation.
 Instead, build the app configuration part within the app AND have command line options for admins to pre-configure the app for the end-users.
- - Selecting specific features of the app
+ - Selecting specific features of the app.
      - Install all features by default and allow them to be configured within the app or installation command line.
      - If the specific feature is larger than 1GB consider building a separate installer package as an add-on for your app.